DevRookies/Development/docs/index.md

 Assignment 2: The player dashes, being able to kill enemies.
 Collider system.
 EnemySpawner system from Tiled.
 GodMode visualize and pause debuggers.

-Assignment 3: Parent-child system for the UI, UI rects charged from XML, UI with some animations, UI main menu is a map with some entities around there.
+Assignment 3: Parent-child system for the UI, UI rects charged from XML, UI with some animations, UI main menu is a map with some entities around there.Icon of exe changed from visual.

 Links
 -